 This is largely down to the timeline of the games occurring after the books.
 It’s alright, you did your best, but there are still many hugely significant individuals you’ve never even seen.
 However, thanks to spin-off card game Gwent and Thronebreaker: The Witcher Tales, those who haven’t read the Witcher books, but who play the games, are starting to glimpse more of the universe.

 Queen Meve, for example, is never seen in the main trilogy, but is important for her role in knighting Geralt after he saved her on the Yaruga river, gifting him the iconic title ‘of Rivia’.
 She has a bloody important role in Thronebreaker, however, and marks the beginning of a larger exploration of the books through CD Projekt Red’s games.
-There are many more characters who deserve their time in the limelight, and we would dearly love to see the following appear in The Witcher 4.
+There are many more characters who deserve their time in the limelight, and we would dearly love to see the following appear when The Witcher 4 release date rolls around.

 The straight-talking archer, Maria Barring, is one of our favourites in the books.
 When Geralt goes lone wolf and tries to push away the people who care about him – an almost bi-weekly event – she’s one of the few characters who challenges him.
 She’s also an expert hunter and plays an integral role in the hunt for Ciri.